-- (1) "Total amount to be allotted" means the amount, as certified by the Comptroller, which remains in the Maryland Agricultural Land Preservation Fund at the beginning of the fiscal year after payment of all expenses of the Foundation and the Board of Trustees during the previous fiscal year, and after subtraction of funds committed for payment as consideration for easements purchased during previous fiscal years, and after subtraction of any money remaining in the Fund as a result of a transfer of local program open space funds. - (2) "General purchases of easements" means purchases of agricultural land preservation easements in which the governing body of the county in which the land is located is not required to make a contribution to the Maryland Agricultural Land Preservation Fund. - (3) "Matching purchases of easements" means purchases of agricultural land preservation easements in which the governing body of the county in which the land is located is required to make a contribution to the Maryland Agricultural Land Preservation Fund of an amount equal to at least 40 percent of the value of the easement for each purchase. - (4) "Allotted purchases" means general or matching purchases made pursuant to offers to buy tendered by the Foundation on or before January 31 in the first offer cycle and on or before July 31 in the second offer cycle. - (5) "County" means any county containing productive agricultural land which is being actively farmed and which meets the criteria for land on which easements may be purchased. - (6) "Eligible county" means a county as defined in §A(5) of this regulation which has secured approval from the Foundation for a local agricultural land preservation program (applicable only to local matching programs). - B. Sources.
-The Maryland Agricultural Land Preservation Fund shall comprise money made available to the fund by general or special fund appropriations, and money made available to the fund by grants or transfers from governmental or private sources. - C. Disbursements.
-The Comptroller of the Treasury may not disburse any money from the Maryland Agricultural Land Preservation Fund other than for: - (1) Costs associated with the staffing and administration of the Maryland Agricultural Land Preservation Foundation; - (2) Reasonable expenses incurred by the members of the Board of Trustees of the Maryland Agricultural Land Preservation Foundation in the performance of official duties; and - (3) Consideration in the purchase of agricultural land preservation easements beginning with fiscal year 1979 and each fiscal year thereafter.
-Money may be disbursed from the Fund only upon formal notification to the Comptroller of the Treasury from the Maryland Agricultural Land Preservation Foundation. - D. Fund Regulation, Distribution, and Procedures. - (1) Audit.
-The Fund shall be audited annually by the Legislative Auditor in the manner prescribed by law. - (2) Maximum Amount To Be Expended for Allotted Purchases. - (a) Beginning with fiscal year 1979, and in each fiscal year after, the Foundation shall determine the maximum amount which may be

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.
+(1) "Total amount to be allotted" means the amount, as certified by the Comptroller, which remains in the Maryland Agricultural Land Preservation Fund at the beginning of the fiscal year after payment of all expenses of the Foundation and the Board of Trustees during the previous fiscal year, and after subtraction of funds committed for payment as consideration for easements purchased during previous fiscal years, and after subtraction of any money remaining in the Fund as a result of a transfer of local program open space funds.

+(2) "General purchases of easements" means purchases of agricultural land preservation easements in which the governing body of the county in which the land is located is not required to make a contribution to the Maryland Agricultural Land Preservation Fund.

+(3) "Matching purchases of easements" means purchases of agricultural land preservation easements in which the governing body of the county in which the land is located is required to make a contribution to the Maryland Agricultural Land Preservation Fund of an amount equal to at least 40 percent of the value of the easement for each purchase.

+(4) "Allotted purchases" means general or matching purchases made pursuant to offers to buy tendered by the Foundation on or before January 31 in the first offer cycle and on or before July 31 in the second offer cycle.

+(5) "County" means any county containing productive agricultural land which is being actively farmed and which meets the criteria for land on which easements may be purchased.

+(6) "Eligible county" means a county as defined in §A(5) of this regulation which has secured approval from the Foundation for a local agricultural land preservation program (applicable only to local matching programs).

+B. Sources.
+The Maryland Agricultural Land Preservation Fund shall comprise money made available to the fund by general or special fund appropriations, and money made available to the fund by grants or transfers from governmental or private sources.

+C. Disbursements.
+The Comptroller of the Treasury may not disburse any money from the Maryland Agricultural Land Preservation Fund other than for:

+(1) Costs associated with the staffing and administration of the Maryland Agricultural Land Preservation Foundation;

+(2) Reasonable expenses incurred by the members of the Board of Trustees of the Maryland Agricultural Land Preservation Foundation in the performance of official duties; and

+(3) Consideration in the purchase of agricultural land preservation easements beginning with fiscal year 1979 and each fiscal year thereafter.
+Money may be disbursed from the Fund only upon formal notification to the Comptroller of the Treasury from the Maryland Agricultural Land Preservation Foundation.

+D. Fund Regulation, Distribution, and Procedures.

+(1) Audit.
+The Fund shall be audited annually by the Legislative Auditor in the manner prescribed by law.

+(2) Maximum Amount To Be Expended for Allotted Purchases.

-expended for allotted purchases of easements on land located within each county.
+(a) Beginning with fiscal year 1979, and in each fiscal year after, the Foundation shall determine the maximum amount which may be expended for allotted purchases of easements on land located within each county.